wp-plugins/nvd3-visualisations/readme.txt

 1. Visual preview of charts from the NVD3 lib's original CSS style file to let you match blog's theme easily.
 .

-**Data input**
+**Data Input**

-1. Data's import from valid JSON/XML/CSV/TSV file.
-1. Fast & short input from options of shortcode + JavaScript API.
+1. Fast & short input from intuitive fast options (values, labels, and series).
+1. Data's import from valid JSON/XML/CSV/TSV file formats.
+1. Dynamic D3's JSON inputs from any JavaScript functions.
 .

 **HAPPY CHARTING on WordPress !**